Yaskawa-Global/motoros2/README.md

   - `YBS2.31.00-00` for YRC1000micro
 - the controller must have a correctly configured network connection (either `LAN2` or `LAN3`)
 - MotoPlus and Motoman-Driver must be enabled on the controller
-- ROS 2 version: Foxy, Galactic, Humble or Rolling (note: Foxy users *must* build the Galactic version of [control_msgs](https://github.com/ros-controls/control_msgs) from source in their workspace).
+- ROS 2 version: Foxy, Galactic, Humble or Rolling.
   ROS 2 Iron Irwini is not yet supported.
 - Docker or a from-source build of the micro-ROS Agent
 - FastDDS as RMW (even when using ROS 2 Galactic)